sangrepura/accounting-with-gnucash-and-square/README.md

 # Monthly Accounting Automation With GnuCash and Square

+## Executive Summary

+This project establishes a robust, automated system for reconciling daily and monthly financial activity from Square into the GnuCash double-entry ledger.

+The core solution utilizes a custom Node.js script and precise spreadsheet logic (`VLOOKUP`) to merge and transform two disparate Square reports (Transfers and Sales Summary) into a single, balanced QIF import file.

+This eliminates the need for manual, error-prone data entry and the complex creation of split transactions The result is a controlled, two-phase reconciliation process—importing splits into a temporary holding account, followed by matching against the bank's CSV statement—which guarantees accuracy, saves significant monthly labor hours, and delivers timely, accurate financial statements.

+## Problem Statement

+Accounting for Square sales is manually burdensome because the platform does not provide a single export report that correctly links the final Net Deposit amount (required for bank reconciliation) to all necessary split details (Gross Revenue, Processing Fees, and Sales Tax Liability).

+This fundamental data gap forces businesses to dedicate substantial monthly effort to manually:

+- Combine and link data from two separate, non-aligned reports.
+- Perform tedious data cleaning (removing currency symbols and commas).
+- Manually calculate and negate values (liabilities and income).
+- Execute complex, four-part split transactions in the GnuCash ledger.

+This manual process is highly susceptible to human error, creates drag on monthly closing procedures, and prevents the timely and accurate generation of Profit & Loss and Balance Sheet statements.
+The existing manual workflow is inefficient and does not scale.

+## Rationale and Competitive Advantage

+While commercial solutions like QuickBooks, Xero, or Wave offer integrated bank feeds, they often fail to handle the detailed, multi-part split required for Square transactions correctly, forcing manual correction.
+Additionally many business owners do not wish to link their financial records to these platforms due to security concerns.

+This custom GnuCash/Node.js solution provides a distinct advantage:

+1. Zero Subscription Cost:

+   GnuCash is open-source and free.
+   Commercial accounting software requires monthly fees, making the custom solution highly cost-effective for small businesses committed to a double-entry ledger.

+2. Guaranteed Double-Entry Accuracy:

+   Unlike opaque bank feed matching used by commercial solutions, this script guarantees the transaction is correctly split into the four necessary accounts (Income, Tax Liability, Fees, and Asset) before reconciliation.
+Commercial integrations frequently consolidate these splits or require paying for a costly third-party app to achieve the same accurate result.

+3. Owner Control and Transparency:

+   The custom solution provides the business owner with 100% visibility and control over the precise logic used for financial data transformation, eliminating reliance on closed-source "black box" integrations and ensuring complete trust in the final ledger accuracy, which is essential for audit preparedness.

+4. Flexibility and Independence:

+   By controlling the conversion script, the process remains adaptable to minor changes in Square's reporting structure, providing greater long-term independence than proprietary integrations that can break without notice.

+5. Enhanced Data Privacy and Security:

+   GnuCash stores all financial data locally on the owner's hardware, offering a significant privacy advantage over cloud-based platforms (QuickBooks, Xero, Wave).

+   The user controls their backup strategy and can employ file encryption, mitigating the security risk associated with storing sensitive financial information on a third-party, centralized commercial platform.

 ## 📘 Monthly Accounting Automation Guide (GnuCash + Square)

 This guide documents the full, repeatable process for converting complex Square data into a balanced GnuCash ledger, saving significant time on manual reconciliation every month.